Pineapple Builder

 They work well for exploring a website direction, replacing weak placeholders, making service pages feel more specific, creating blog or landing page visuals, and testing a visual style before buying custom photography.

-The best workflow is simple: generate useful first-draft visuals, then replace them with real brand assets when you have them.
+The best workflow is simple: generate useful first-draft visuals, then replace the most important images with real brand assets when you have them.

 Try It In Pineapple